U-PROX IP401

 - Alarm output

-Works in the cloud ACS
+Works with the cloud ACS

 - Working with U-PROX ACS Cloud